 Q. How do I receive mail during my Catapult stay?

 A. Mail and packages can be sent to:

 ROSE-HULMAN INSTITUTE OF TECHNOLOGY

 Q. How much does it cost to attend Operation Catapult?

-A. The 2014 cost for Operation Catapult is $2,500.
+A. The 2015 cost for Operation Catapult is $2,500.
 A $100.00 deposit is required to reserve your spot in the program once your application has been approved.
 You will receive an invoice for the remainder of your tuition.
-You can make payments online via PAYPAL.
+You can make payments online once admitted to the program.
 You are required to pay all tuition and fees one week prior to your arrival on campus.

 Q. How much extra spending money should I bring to Operation Catapult?

 A. We suggest between $100 - $150.
 Students will have the opportunity to go to movies, buy souveniers and snacks, and go on other trips, however this is all optional.

 Q. What are arrival and departure times?